Where to stay in Seoul after a long day of traveling and sightseeing.

 Bibimbap Hanok Guesthouse

 This is a fabulous option if you want to stay in a traditional Korean house.
-A Korean breakfast is served daily and you have the chance to experience living like a traditional Korean during your stay.
+They serve a Korean breakfast daily, and you have the chance to experience living like a traditional Korean during your stay.

 Small rooms, but in a great location with plenty to see and do.
 It’s nothing fancy but has everything you need.